learn-co-curriculum/js-jquery-document-ready-readme/README.md

 The first thing we need to do is load `script.js` in `index.html`.
 In the olden days (the 1990s and 2000s), we used to import our scripts in the `<head>` of our HTML documents.
 As our applications grew more interactive, our JavaScript files grew larger and our pages took longer to load.
 This was because the browser loads _everything_ in between the `<head>` tags before it attempts to render the page.
 Once the browser gets to `<body>`, it starts to load things in order (synchronously).

 When that's just painting tags with the appropriate styles, the browser simply hums along; but when it encounters a `<script>` tag, it either needs to evaluate the script or else make a request to the location specified in the `<script>` tag's `src` attribute.
 These requests take time, so nowadays, we put all of our `<script>` tags at the bottom of `<body>`, below all of the static HTML content.
-Go ahead and add a `<script>` tag for "script.js" at the bottom of `<body>`:
+Go ahead and add a `<script>` tag with a source of "script.js" at the bottom of `<body>`:

 ```html
 <script src="script.js"></script>
 ```
-Now that our HTML file can find our JavaScript File, let's remove the code between the `script` tags from the bottom of our HTML file and move it to `script.js`.
+Now that our HTML file can find our JavaScript file, let's remove the code between the `script` tags from the bottom of our HTML file and move it to `script.js`.

-In this simple example, you should already see `"this is so freaking cool."` appended to `div#text`.
-But normally, it's not safe to execute JavaScript code until the browser tells us it's ready.
+In this simple example, you should see `"this is so freaking cool."` appended to `div#text`.
+Regardless of it working for us now, it's generally not safe to execute JavaScript code until the browser tells us it's ready.

 ## Document Ready